vars1ty/HybridBar/README.md

 # Hybrid Bar
-A status bar focused on wl-roots Wayland compositors
+A status bar focused on wlroots Wayland compositors

 ## Preview
 With blur through Hyprland.